 Fact: dinosaurs are awesome.
 As a kid, my favorite chicken nuggets were the dinosaur-shaped ones.
 Adding dinosaurs is a recipe for excellence.
 Further proving this point, Daisy the Dino is one of the best coding apps for kids.
 Mini-games teach children programming basics.
 For instance, a loop-deloop challenge encourages kids to use word commands to make Daisy perform various moves.
 But there’s a catch: you’re limited to using the spin command once.
 A hint suggests nesting the spin command inside the repeat five command.

 Daisy the Dinosaur isn’t just one of the best coding apps for kids to learn programming because there’s a dinosaur.
 Although the dino protagonist certainly helps, it’s more the spectacular focus on coding and its challenges.
 Furthermore, Daisy the Dinosaur doesn’t seem tech-oriented.
 On the surface it’s a simple word and puzzle solving game.
-While Daisy the Dinosaur might be a bit short (according to Common Sense Media it only takes elementary schoolers 10 minutes to complete) it’s free and fundamentally sound.
+While Daisy the Dinosaur might be a bit short, it’s free and fundamentally sound.

 Why it’s great: Daisy the Dinosaur is free, simple, and appeals to even non-techie kids.